tatrasproject/tatras/README.md

 Tatras is recommended for cases when multiple parties require access to a single tenant application.
 This could be for deploying a PostgreSQL server for multiple teams, or by a SaaS company deploying a product for each customer.

+More info can be found in the official Documentation(https://tatras.readthedocs.io/en/latest/)

 ## Installation